zinichakraborty/zinichakraborty/README.md

 # Hi, I'm Zini

 I'm Chandreyi (Zini) Chakraborty, a Georgia Tech CS BS/MS grad with an ML concentration.
-I like understanding how LLMs work.
+I like mechanistically interpreting LLMs to improve reasoning capabilities.
 More about me at [zinichakraborty.com](https://zinichakraborty.com/).

 </div>